danwahl/danwahl.github.io/_pages/st-peter.md

 ---

 He thought about it for months.
 Years.
 He ran the numbers, considered the objections, tried to find the flaw in the logic.
 There had to be a flaw.
-The conclusion was too monstrous to be true.
+The conclusion was too absurd to be true.

 But he couldn't find one.